MichaelVrana/sle22-signatr-artifact/README.md

 - [contractr](https://github.com/PRL-PRG/contractr):type signature parsing and checking for R
 - [argtracer](https://github.com/PRL-PRG/argtracer): trace R values and store them in the R value database.

+The tool and its dependencies are pre-installed in a convenient Docker image.

 ## Install the docker image

 You can:

 - pull the docker image with `docker pull prlprg/sle22-signatr`, or
 - build the docker image (it takes time!):

 ```bash